 A Scandinavian Nod

 Along with many of my favorite bands being native to Scandinavia, most notably Finland’s Nightwish, it’s exciting for me to finally sit down and write about one of my favorite helmets, logos, and color combos in the NFL.

-While I have zero Scandinavian blood running through my veins, I’ve always felt compelled to the region’s rich history, which has always been associated with the Vikings.
+While I have zero Scandinavian blood running through my veins, I’ve always felt compelled to the region’s rich history, which has always been associated with the Vikings and Viking culture.
 So for me, it’s awesome to watch Vikings games due to the team’s culture, be it the Viking horn or the Skol clap.

 This helmet remained until 1979, when the Vikings, like many teams during the late 1970s, swapped the gray facemask in favor of white, a look which lasted until 1984.

 During this time, the helmet remained essentially the same, using identical color schemes and logos in the team’s first 45 seasons, remaining so until 2005, when the team would see its first radical redesign after forty-five seasons of using basically the same color palette and designs over its first forty-five seasons of existence.

 For the 2006 uniform redesign, the team updated their trademark horn, giving it definition and a more realistic look.
 The Vikings retained the purple facemask and incorporated a lighter, more metallic shade of purple, as was common in the era.

 In 2013, the uniforms underwent another redesign, reverting to a uniform set resembling the originals yet with modern upgrades.
 The current helmet design was retained, with the only update coming when the team switched from purple to black facemasks.